georgia-tech-db/evadb/docs/index.rst

 ----------

-Welcome to EvaDB DB
+Welcome to EvaDB
 =================

-EvaDB DB is an AI-SQL database for developing applications powered by AI models.
+EvaDB is an AI-SQL database for developing applications powered by AI models.
 We aim to simplify the development and deployment of AI-powered applications that operate on structured (tables, feature stores) and unstructured data (videos, text, podcasts, PDFs, etc.).

 - Github: https://github.com/georgia-tech-db/eva
 - PyPI: https://pypi.org/project/evadb/